VidhiRameshParakhiya/CS639-Team-4/README.md

 # SoulSync Design:
 [SoulSync Design](https://www.figma.com/design/4UtBDGYVxjxeSjLXmDY4Hk/SoulSync?node-id=19-167&node-type=frame)
 # Description
-SoulSync is a unique digital wellness tool that helps people effectively control their emotions.
-Users can choose from a variety of activities, such as writing, guided meditation, or ways to relax, based on their mood: happy, sad, depressed, or anxious.
+SoulSync is a digital wellness app that helps you manage your emotions.
+It offers different activities like writing, guided meditation, and relaxation exercises based on how you're feeling—whether happy, sad, anxious, or depressed.
-The app offers a feed with videos and articles about mindfulness and mental health, as well as a mood tracker to observe emotional changes over time.
-SoulSync improves durability and balance in daily life by making emotional self-care easy, accessible, and efficient with its user-friendly interface.
+The app also has a feed with videos and articles about mindfulness and mental health, plus a mood tracker to help you see how your emotions change over time.
+SoulSync makes it easy to take care of your emotions and helps you stay balanced in everyday life with its simple and user-friendly design.